-2. Confirm that the provider’s record with the payor matches your information.
+2. Confirm that the providr’s record with the payer matches your information.

-Reach out to the payors and review the provider’s record in CAQH.
-If you are contacting the payors to confirm information in the provider’s profile, you will note the provider’s past and existing relationships; these should remain untouched in the record.
-You’ll want to ensure that a payor has the same information about the provider that you do, and that these previous, existing data points remain in the provider’s profile and are not changed or deleted.
+Reach out to the payers and review the provider’s record in CAQH.
+If you are contacting the payers to confirm information in the provider’s profile, you will note the provider’s past and existing relationships; these should remain untouched in the record.
+You’ll want to ensure that a payer has the same information about the provider that you do, and that these previous, existing data points remain in the provider’s profile and are not changed or deleted.

 3. Don’t alter the provider’s existing profile

 When starting the enrollment, the enrollment specialist should not alter the provider’s primary profile, change his or her primary billing, or update any contracts related to that practice.
 The only action to be performed is to add your clinic/place of employment as a new location, along with the additional tax ID and associated information, into the provider’s record.
 This is the appropriate way to create another relationship with the payers and to get the provider correctly affiliated with the new practice without disrupting his or her primary practice.

 What can the provider do to make sure that enrollment goes smoothly at the new location?